 Swimming Pools & Spa Safety

-Harris County Public Health (HCPH) is actively engaged in protecting its residents from harm on land and in the water.
-Houston’s humid, subtropical climate lends itself to warm weather the majority of the year, so thousands of residents head poolside or to beaches, rivers, or lakes from March through October.
-Tragically, one false move can ruin a day in the sun, whether it’s drowning, injuries, germs or accidents.
+Harris County Public Health (HCPH) is committed to safeguarding people on land and in the water.
+Houston's humid, subtropical climate means warm weather for much of the year, drawing thousands of people to its pools, beaches, rivers, and lakes from March through October.
+Unfortunately, a single misstep can turn a day of fun into tragedy--whether from drowning, injuries, exposure to germs, or other accidents.

-To further protect the public, Harris County Commissioner's Court recently granted HCPH the ability to proactively permit and inspect public pools and spas in unincorporated Harris County.
-Previously, HCPH performed inspections only.
+Recognizing the importance of public safety, the Harris County Commissioners Court granted HCPH the authority to proactively permit and inspect public pools, spas, public interactive water features, and artificial swimming lagoons in unincorporated areas of Harris County.
+Previously, HCPH was only responsible for conducting inspections by complaint only.

 Report an Issue